How to Dry Citrus Slices to Enjoy Year-Round

 PHOTO: Fotografiche/Shutterstock

-Once the holiday season passes by, my mind switches over to citrus season.
-Winter is when citrus fruit around the country is at its prime.
-This is the time of year when I make citrus curds, limoncello, infused alcohols with dried citrus slices, preserve citrus in salt, make marmalades and dehydrate citrus slices.
+Winter is the perfect time to know how to dry citrus slices since citrus fruit around the country is at its prime.
+This is the time of year to make citrus curds, limoncello, infused alcohols with dried citrus slices, preserve citrus in salt, make marmalades and dehydrate citrus slices.

-My preferred method for drying citrus is to dry it in my food dehydrator.
+My preferred method for how to dry citrus is to dry it in my food dehydrator.
 But you can also dry fruit in your home oven.

 Dry time varies depending on the humidity where you are located and the size and thickness of your slices.
 But here is a general guide to drying your own citrus.